egison/egison-haskell/README.md

 ## Benchmark

 We benchmarked this library using the program that enumerates the first 100 twin primes.
-This Haskell library is faster (3 times in this case) than the original Egison interpreter!
+This Haskell library is faster (more than 20 times in this case) than the original Egison interpreter!

 ```
 $ cat benchmark/prime-pairs-2.hs